cassidylaidlaw/orpo/README.md

 - Total variation: "tv"
 - Wasserstein: "wasserstein"

 For our experiments using $\sqrt{\chi^2}$ divergence, we ran experiments with the following range of scale-independent coefficients for each regularization technique: 1, 0.5, 0.2, 0.1, 0.05, 0.02, 0.01.
-These must be multiplied by the per-timestep proxy rewards under the safe policy for each environment:
+As per our theory, we multiply these by the standard deviation of the rewards from the base policy in each environment:
 - traffic: 2e-4
 - pandemic: 0.08
 - glucose: 0.05